Online Media Law: The Basics for Bloggers and Other Publishers

 When you're ready, test your knowledge of online media law when you "Take the Assessment."
 See how learning about some of your legal rights and responsibilities can protect you against lawsuits.
 This course will help you improve the accuracy and quality of the material you publish and become a better journalist.

 Upon completing this course, you will know about:

 Bloggers and others who want to know more about the laws that relate to gathering information and publishing content online.

-Geanne Belton is a professor of journalism at City University of New York's Baruch College and CUNY Graduate School of Journalism and a faculty associate at Harvard University's Berkman Center for Internet & Society.
+Geanne Belton is a professor of journalism at City University of New York's Baruch College and CUNY Graduate School of Journalism and a faculty associate at The Berkman Klein Center for Internet & Society at Harvard University.
 Geanne directs the Harnisch Journalism Projects, specializes in online education, and teaches news and digital literacy, journalism, and media law and ethics.
 An attorney and journalist (previously writing under the byline Geanne Rosenberg), Geanne is a graduate of Columbia University's Schools of Journalism and Law (where she was a Harlan Fiske Stone Scholar), and Bryn Mawr College.